 Work-based learning is an educational strategy that offers students knowledge and skills through instruction or study, in a real-world employment environment, to deepen their learning and explore career fields in an authentic setting.

-Why Is Word-Based Learning Important?
+Why Is Work-Based Learning Important?

 Work-based learning is an essential component of New Hampshire’s career and technical centers, extended learning opportunities in high school, and community college programs, including apprenticeships.
 The state is scaling quality work-based learning programs for young people in STEM-intensive industries involving science, technology, engineering, and math, as well as advanced manufacturing, healthcare, IT, energy, automotive, and other sectors so they can build bright futures.